VladislavKaverinskii/Demo-Dialogue-Systems---English/README.md

 The items of the "pradicates" section except the similar “words” part have also a key in "in_class" that represents the list of classes this named predicate belongs to.
 The same is done for the "individual_names_dict" items.

+links_dict.json file and the similar relate to the different ontologies includes keys which correspond to the phrases in the responses tests that require an outer recourse link.
+To each of the key corresponds a list of three items which are:

+    1 – the link itself (URI);
+    2 – name of the link to be displayed (if null merely the URL will de shown) 3 – the OWL class name in relates to